plotly/plotly.js/CONTRIBUTING.md

 **Step 3** Open up the console and start developing

-Make some modification to the source, refresh the page and check the results by for example pasting in the console:
+Make some modifications to the source, refresh the page and check the results by for example pasting in the console:

 ```js